 - Financial needs – such as managing expenses, insurance, assets, and anything related.

 A caregiver’s primary duty is to keep everyone safe.
-When caring for others, it is always to have a safety plan in place should an emergency happen.
+When caring for others, it is important to have a safety plan in place an case of emergencies.
 One way to remain safe and prepared is to learn first aid.

 Learning first aid for caregivers can make a real difference in emergency situations.